annieechen/CS50-AP-Code-Examples/Unit2/0Compiling/README.md

 But there are steps in between.
 Code is first *preprocessed*, then *compiled*, and then *assembled*.
 We can use specific commands to break down and look at what's happening with each step.

-The files in this folder show each step, on a file called `hello.c`.
+The files in this folder show each step of the process of turning `hello.c` into an executable.

 ### Preprocessing